 - The Design Warehouse - For furniture.
 (61/3 Ward Place, Col 7, 011 2691056)

-- Pettah Market – A traditional bazaar area close to the Fort district.
-Each street specializes in a different product from fabric, beads and sequins to cashews and dates, dried fish, ayurvedic medicinal herbs and gold.
+Pettah Market: A traditional bazaar area close to Colombo Fort.
+Each street specialises in a different product from fabric, beads and sequins to cashews and dates, dried fish, ayurvedic medicinal herbs and gold.
 Best to go before 11am when it is a bit cooler or in the late afternoon.
 There are mosques and Hindu kovils in the streets that you can also visit.